The base station data recorded from a fixed position during the flight serves as a reference to calculate precise location data for each flight image.

-In general, most base station modules and brands work in combination with WingtraOne PPK.
+In general, most base station modules and brands combine with WingtraOne PPK.
 The minimum requirements for a base station are:

 - Receiving constellations GPS + GLONASS

-- Base station should be as close as possible to the survey area to ensure maximum accuracy
+- The base station should be as close as possible to the survey area to ensure maximum accuracy

 Option 1: Use subscription to a CORS or VRS network

 In most parts of the world there exist Continuously Operating Reference Station (CORS) networks.
 They consist of a number of fixed base stations, to which you can subscribe.
 They offer web services that let you download base files and a base location.
 Download RINEX files from the nearest CORS base station in your network.
 The base location is normally given in a local coordinate system.
 It is mandatory to use ITRF-based global coordinate systems with an ellipsoidal height reference.
 Therefore, we recommend converting the provided coordinates to WGS84 with ellipsoidal height considering the correct epoch.